Vulkan4D/xvk/README.md

 	// Dynamically Load the Vulkan library
 	if (!vulkanLoader()) { // convenient operator() to actually load the library
 		// ERROR: Failed to load vulkan library.
 		// The application does not have to crash here, you may simply choose to use OpenGL instead... return -1;
 	}

-	// Create the vulkan Instance using a simple wrapper xvk::Instance vulkanInstance(&vulkanLoader, &createInfo); // throws if failed to create the instance
+	// Create the vulkan Instance using a simple wrapper (you first have to fill a 'createInfo' struct) xvk::Instance vulkanInstance(&vulkanLoader, &createInfo); // throws if failed to create the instance

-	// Call any instance-specific vulkan functions like this :
+	// Call any instance-specific vulkan functions like this:
 	// 	vulkanInstance.vkEnumeratePhysicalDevices(vulkanInstance.handle, ......)
-	// Or like this without the vk prefix and first parameter removed (a convenient zero-cost abstraction) vulkanInstance.EnumeratePhysicalDevices(......)
+	//  or like this without the vk prefix and first parameter removed (a convenient zero-cost abstraction) vulkanInstance.EnumeratePhysicalDevices(......)

 	// Once you have found a suitable VkPhysicalDevice,
-	// you can create a logical device like this with a simple wrapper : xvk::Device vulkanDevice(&vulkanInstance, selectedPhysicalDevice, &deviceCreateInfo);
+	//  you can create a logical device like this with this simple wrapper to VkDevice: xvk::Device vulkanDevice(&vulkanInstance, selectedPhysicalDevice, &deviceCreateInfo);

 	// Now you may call any device-specific vulkan functions the same way as with the instance...
 	// 	vulkanDevice.vkGetDeviceQueue(vulkanDevice.handle, ......);
-	// Or, Again, you may use the convenient zero-cost device abstraction without the vk prefix... vulkanDevice.GetDeviceQueue(......);
+	//  or, again, you may use the convenient zero-cost device abstraction without the vk prefix... vulkanDevice.GetDeviceQueue(......);

 	// No need to destroy the original vulkan handles stored in xvk::Device and xvk::Instance
-	//	their destructors will take care of that for you !
+	//	their destructors will take care of that for you!

 	return 0;
 }